priyadarshi/Applozic-Chat-SDK-Documentation/Platform.md

 {
-        "topicId" : "Topic id of the conversation", "topicDetail" : "Topic detail of the conversation", "supportIds" : "List of the Support User names", "applicationKey" : "Application key",
+        "topicId" : "Topic id of the conversation", "topicDetail" : "Topic detail of the conversation", "applicationKey" : "Application key",
-        "groupId" : "Group Id of the conversation group", "status" : "Status flag of the conversation"
+        "userId" : "unique id of the receiver user", "status" : "Status flag of the conversation"
 }
 ```